 Troop 1806 girls in the 1st grade are known as Daisy Girl Scouts.
-Troop 1806 does not enroll Kindergarten Daisies, but our interest list is now open for rising 1st grade girls to form new Daisy patrols in the fall.
-There are currently 10 girls on our Daisy interest list, 5 of whom have already registered.
+Troop 1806 does not enroll Kindergarten Daisies, but our interest list is now open for rising 1st grade girls to join and form new Daisy patrols in the fall.
+There are currently 9 girls on our 2017 Daisy interest list, 5 of whom have already registered.

 TROOP 1806 SUBSCRIBES FULLY TO THE IDEALS OF GIRL SCOUTING